railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_accessRights.rst

     * :guilabel:`Global` : If global is checked then that rule would be applied for all the groups and if it is unchecked then that rule would be applied only for the groups selected for it

-    * :guilabel:`Test` : A list of all the tests for the object
+    * :guilabel:`Domain` : A list of all the tests for the object.
+It is specified through a Python expression as a list of tuples.

-            * If there are mulitple tests on same object then all of them are joined using ``AND`` operator and depending on the result the rule would be satisfied
+            * If there are multiple tests on same object then all of them are joined using ``AND`` operator and depending on the result the rule would be satisfied

             * If there are multiple rules on same object then all of them are joined using ``OR`` operator